gazebosim/sdf_tutorials/pose_frame_semantics/proposal.md

 coordinate transformations.
 The well-formed SDFormat file must have kinematics with a tree structure, pose `relative_to` frames specified for joints and child links, and no link poses.
-A validator could be created to identify SDF files that can be directly converted to URDF with minimal modifications based on these principles.
+A validator could be created to identify SDFormat files that can be directly converted to URDF with minimal modifications based on these principles.

-#### Alternatives considered
+##### 1.1.1 Alternatives considered

 An even simpler approach to getting parity with URDF would be to add an attribute `//joint[@attached_to_child]` that specifies whether the implicit